 Software product consists of sales of perpetual and term software licenses for products developed by third party vendors, which are distinct from related maintenance and support.
 Software licenses are delivered via electronic license keys provided by the vendor to the end user.
 Revenue from the sale of software products is recognized on a gross basis, with the selling price to the customer as net sales, and the cost of the related product as cost of sales, upon transfer of control to our customers as the Company is a principal in the transaction.
-Control is deemed to have passed to the customer when they acquire the right to use or copy the software under license as substantially all product functionality is available to the customer at the time of sale.
+Control is deemed to have passed to the customer at the time of sale.
 Other products include marketing revenues that are recorded on a gross basis as the Company is a principal in the arrangement.

 Software maintenance and support, commonly known as software assurance or post contract support, consists of software updates and technical support provided by the software vendor to the licensor over a period.
 In cases where the software maintenance is distinct from the related software license, software maintenance is accounted for as a separate performance obligation.
 In cases where the software maintenance is not distinct from the related software license, it is accounted for as a single performance obligation with the related license.
 We utilize judgement in determining whether the maintenance is distinct from the software itself.
 This involves considering if the software provides its original intended functionality without the updates, or is dependent on frequent, or continuous updates to maintain its functionality.
-See Allocation of the transaction price to the performance obligations in the contractfor a discussion of the allocation of maintenance and support costs when they are distinct from the related software licenses and Software - security and highly interdependent with support for a discussion of maintenance and support costs when they are not distinct from the related software license.
+See Allocation of the transaction price to the performance obligations in the contract or a discussion of the allocation of maintenance and support costs when they are distinct from the related software licenses and Software - security and highly interdependent with support for a discussion of maintenance and support costs when they are not distinct from the related software license.